cqaxo/css-portfolio-page/README.md

 # css-portfolio-page
-Example portfolio page made using only CSS.
+Example portfolio page made using only CSS3 and HTML.